GlazedPineapple/anjali-website/content/post0.md

 I ask the impossible, I know, I know... <br/>
 I know I don’t.
 I can’t. <br/>
 The world has fed me roses and <br/>
-it has fed you broken glass. but <br/>
+it has fed you broken glass.
+But <br/>
 my friend, I will boomerang you a smile; I will wrap up your scraped knuckles with crackling-thin hope; I <br/>
 will pour my quiet, my waiting, my different kind <br/>
 of crying on the burning, burned-up places.
 I <br/>